StarGate01/chrzwatch-firmware/README.md

 The PlatformIO IDE is able to use either a *CMSIS-DAP* or *J-Link* adapter for interactive debugging.
 The `i6hrc_debug` and `nrf52_dk_debug` configurations provide debugging support.
 Do note that the watchdog timer might kill your debugging session.
 The host may use the *J-Link* debugger software (which is able to connect to a *CMSIS-DAP* as well) or the *CMSIS_DAP* debugger software by PlatformIO (default).

-Since the `RX`, `TX` and `SWO` pins are used for other peripherals, UART and SWO communication is not possible.
+Since the `RX`, `TX` and `SWO` pins are used for other peripherals, *UART* and *SWO* communication is not possible.
 The firmware thus implements a **SEGGER J-Link RTT interface** (https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/).
-To use this interface, the SEGGER RTT tools are required.
+To access this interface, the SEGGER RTT tools or J-Link tools are required.

 #### Troubleshooting

 Unfortunately, the SWD `RESET` line is not easily accessible.
 However, shorting `SWDCLK` to `VCC` triggers a debug init halt as well.

-If the watch refuses to flash, hangs in low power mode or is stuck in a bootloop, try connecting to it using OpenOCD while spamming the reset button on your adapter.
+If the watch refuses to flash, hangs in low power mode or is stuck in a bootloop, try connecting to it using *OpenOCD* while spamming the reset button on your adapter - hoping the debugger attaches before the error state occures.
 This should not be needed during normal flashing and execution.
-Sometimes, this condition occurs randomly when the `SWDCLK` pin is left floating due to EMI.
+Sometimes, this reset condition occurs randomly when the `SWDCLK` pin is left floating due to EMI and long wires.
+This is also the reason for the pulldown resistor in the schematic above.

 On a successful connection OpenOCD displays something like "`Info : nrf52.cpu: hardware has 6 breakpoints, 4 watchpoints`".
 This means the chip was reset, caught and is now in debug mode.

 The script `tools/reset.sh` or the task "Reset Target" automates this spamming, waiting for you to press the reset button.